xnth97/magic-conch/README.md

 - Support both one-to-one chat and group chat.
 For group chat, must use `/chat` to trigger magic conch's response.
 - Use `/reset` to reset the conversation history.
 Each chat maintains its own conversation context.
 - Use `/role` to update the system prompt (the role of assistant).
-- Use `/draw` to generate an image using DALL-E.
+- Use `/draw` to generate an image using DALL-E and `/redraw` to regenerate using previous prompt.

 ## Usage